The best hotels in Savonlinna

 Summer (June-August)

 June is excellent: long days, lake at its best, and reasonable hotel prices before the festival starts.
-July is Opera Festival month: the city's most vibrant but also most expensive and crowded.
+July is Opera Festival month: the city's most lively but also most expensive and crowded.
 August returns to normality with lake temperatures still warm (20-22°C) and crowds thinning after the festival.
 Book months ahead for July.

 Autumn (September-October)